microsoft/sqltoolsservice/docs/guide/jsonrpc_protocol.md

 # SQL Tools JSON-RPC Protocol

-The SQL Tools JSON-RPC API provides an host-agnostic interface for the SQL Tools Service functionality.
+The SQL Tools JSON-RPC API provides a host-agnostic interface for the SQL Tools Service functionality.
 The API provides easily consumable operations that allow simple integration into tools applications.

 ## Launching the Host Process